maldwg/maldwg/README.md

 - MLOps
 - and many more

-Currently working on my master's thesis at [Universität Heidelberg](https://www.uni-heidelberg.de/de)
+Currently working as a PhD student at [Universität Heidelberg](https://www.uni-heidelberg.de/de)

 <br>